Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/6_Phylogenetics_SARS-CoV2.rst

      # Calculate the numbers for both proteins.
 What is your interpretation?

-     This was a basic way to find some support for the hypothesis.
+     # This was a basic way to find some support for the hypothesis.
 Note that it is important to check for potential artifacts.
 For example, not all sequences may be complete, or some sequences may have missing information.
 For example, the length of the proteins should not vary significantly.
 Also, unknown amino acids are conventionally encoded by the letter "X".

-     Take a look at the data (sequences).
+     # Take a look at the data, i.e. sequences.
 How long are the individual sequences?
 Try to think of solutions.
 To calculate the length of a string, you will likely need to consult the internet for help.
 Please do so, this is what a professional Bioinformatician also does on a daily basis.
 Keyword tips: awk, length, string, unix basic calculator.

-    .. hidden-code-block:: bash

      # Take a look at the sequences
        less protein.S.faa

        # How long are the sequences (on average)?